Singapore Food Guide

 Teh Tarik (Pulled Tea)

-A hot milk tea beverage made from black tea, condensed milk, and evaporated milk.
-It's 'pulled' during preparation to create a frothy texture.
+A hot milk tea made from black tea, condensed milk, and evaporated milk.
+It gets 'pulled' between two cups during preparation, which works air into it and leaves a frothy top.

 Bandung

-A sweet rose-flavored milk drink, often made with rose syrup and evaporated milk.
-It's a popular drink during festive occasions.
+A sweet rose milk drink made with rose syrup and evaporated milk.
+It comes out most during festive occasions.